mfdaves/kobo-db-tools/README.md

 ## The Solution: Empowering Data Ownership

-`kobo-reader-db` offers a solution to this challenge, enabling you to extract and analyze your reading data before it is purged.
+`kobo-db-tools` offers a solution to this challenge, enabling you to extract and analyze your reading data before it is purged.
 There are two primary strategies to ensure you never lose your reading statistics again:

 1.  **Offline Operation:** The simplest, though less practical, method.
 Avoid connecting your Kobo to the internet.
 While this prevents data deletion, it naturally limits synchronization and update functionalities.